PrivSec-dev/privsec.dev/content/posts/linux/Desktop Linux Hardening.md

 flatpak --user override com.github.tchx84.Flatseal --filesystem=/var/lib/flatpak/app:ro --filesystem=xdg-data/flatpak/app:ro --filesystem=xdg-data/flatpak/overrides:create
 ```

-Note that this only helps with lax high&#8209;level default permissions and cannot solve the low&#8209;level issues like `/proc` and `/sys` access or an insufficient seccomp blacklist.
+Note that this only helps with lax, high&#8209;level default permissions and cannot solve the low&#8209;level issues like `/proc` and `/sys` access or an insufficient seccomp blacklist.

 Some sensitive permissions of note: